dhermes/exploration/README.md

   ([gist][19], [another gist][19-also], [blog post TODO][19-blog])
 - Numerical loss of precision for polynomials with repeated roots ([gist][20])
+  - Using a "compensated" version of floating point addition and multiplication to implement compensated Horner's algorithm ([gist][55])
 - Playing around with Newton's method on non-simple roots of 2D systems ([gist][54])
 - `+=` vs. `.join` for Python strings: combatting a true-ism ([gist][21])
 - Massive research project with curved supermeshes ([gist][22])